NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 ### instrumentation of the Java (Spring Boot) component

-Change back to the `labs` directory within your git project root and then into the `auto-instrumentation/initial/todobackend-springboot` path, e.g.
+Change to the directory within to `labs/automatic-instrumentation/initial/todobackend-springboot` path, if you are in the project root directory it is:

 ```sh
 cd labs/automatic-instrumentation/auto-instrumentation/initial/todobackend-springboot
 ```

-This is the same Java project as used for the backend component in the `OpenTelemetry in Action`chapter.
+This is the same Java application as used for the backend component in the `OpenTelemetry in Action`chapter.

 Build the Java project using maven: